cognitect-labs/REBL-distro/README.md

 # `REBL`

 REBL is a graphical, interactive tool for browsing Clojure data.
-REBL is extracted from Datomic tools developed by the [Datomic Team](https://www.datomic.com/) at [Cognitect](https://cognitect.com), and is available free of charge.
+REBL is extracted from Datomic tools developed by the [Datomic Team](https://www.datomic.com/) at [Cognitect](https://cognitect.com), and is available for non-commercial use (per EULA on downloads page) free of charge.
 We hope that many Clojure developers will find it useful.

 ## Features